 The Pennsylvanian Supreme court held that, “ …the discovery rule applies to toll the statute of limitations in any case where a party neither knows nor reasonably should have known of his injury and its cause at the time his right to institute suit arises.”
 Fine v.
 Checcio, 870 A.2d 850, 860 (2005).
 Furthermore in regard to fraudulent concealment claims, “The doctrine does not require fraud in the strictest sense encompassing an intent to deceive, but rather, fraud in the broadest sense, which includes an unintentional deception.”
 Id.
 That is, the term is something of a misnomer in that the defendant does not have to intend to deceive or conceal the injury, but if their words or actions have the effect of defeating the person’s vigilance, a concealment has occurred.
 Whether a doctor’s assurances have caused a person to be lulled into a false sense of safety is a factual question for a jury.
 Id. at 862.
 The court concludes, “that a statute of limitations that is tolled by virtue of fraudulent concealment begins to run when the injured party knows or reasonably should know of his injury and its cause.”
 Id. at 860.
 The matter was remanded back to the Superior Court for factual determinations regarding the fraudulent concealment defense.

 Failure to file your personal injury action prior to the expiration of the statute of limitations can result in being on the hook for your own medical bills, rehabilitation expenses, property damage and more.
 However while expectations to the statute of frauds, like fraudulent concealment, may permit an action to be brought that would ordinarily be barred, it should never be relied upon.
+Our Philadelphia personal injury lawyers are here to help.
 If you have suffered a catastrophic personal injury or a loved one has been wrongfully killed, do not delay in seeking legal guidance.